virgotatus/askGPT3/README.md

 * Database initialization
   - python read book-pdf: python pdf_to_pages_embedding.py -pdf yourbook.pdf
   - write some question and answer with chat context in config/initializers/my_book.rb
+  - book.pdf , book.pdf.pages.csv and book.pdf.embeddings.csv should be store at /storage folder.

 * How to run the test suite